 A: A mandatory swim test is conducted immediately after check in.
 To pass the test, a camper must successfully complete two phases: Phase I: Swim across and back (the full width of the pool), without touching the bottom.
 Phase II: Tread water for one minute in the deep end, then swim one width of the pool.
 During the swim test, trained and certified lifeguards are on duty.
 Campers unable to pass the swim test are required to stay in the shallow end of the pool during free swim.

 A: The camp store sells gatorade, snacks and souvenirs.
-Campers can visit the store daily.
+Campers can purchase merchandise two times per week and can purchase snacks daily.
 We recommend that campers have $30-50 in their account per week.
-At the end of camp, any balance is automatically donated to our camp scholarship fund.

 Q: Can I visit El Tesoro before Summer camp?